Computationally efficient inference for latent position network models: Software

 \section{Software}

 The method has been implemented in \texttt{C++}, and it uses parallel computing through the library \texttt{OpenMPI}.
 All of the computations described in the paper have been performed on a $8$-cores ($2.2$ GHz) Debian machine.
-The code for both the non-noisy sampler and \texttt{NoisyLPM} are available from the corresponding author upon request.
+The code for \texttt{NoisyLPM} is available from the public GitHub repository \textcite{noisylpm_github}.